Dynamic Graph Convolutional Networks Using the Tensor M-Product

 In order to avoid over-parameterization and improve the performance, we choose the weight tensor $\We$ (at each layer), such that each of the frontal slices of $\We$ in the transformed domain remains the same, i.e., $(\We \times_3 \Mbf)_{::t} = (\We \times_3 \Mbf)_{::t'}\: \forall t, t'$.
 In other words, the parameters in each layer are shared and learned over all the training instances.
 This reduces the number of parameters to be learned significantly.

 An embedding $\Ye \in \Rb^{N \times F' \times T}$ can now be used for various prediction tasks, like link prediction, and edge and node classification.
-In Section~\ref{sec:experiments}, we apply our method for edge classification by using a model similar to that used by \citet{pareja2019}: Given an edge between nodes $m$ and $n$ at time $t$, the predictive model is
+In Section~\ref{sec:experiments}, we apply our method for edge classification and link prediction by using a model similar to that used by \cite{pareja2019}: Given an edge between nodes $m$ and $n$ at time $t$, the predictive model is

 where $(\Ye \times_3 \Mbf)_{m:t} \in \Rb^{F'}$ and $(\Ye \times_3 \Mbf)_{n:t} \in \Rb^{F'}$ are row vectors, $\Ubf \in \Rb^{C \times 2F'}$ is a weight matrix, and $C$ the number of classes.
 Note that the embedding $\Ye$ is first M-transformed before the matrix $\Ubf$ is applied to the appropriate feature vectors.
 This, combined with the fact that the tensor activation functions are applied elementwise in the transformed domain, allow us to avoid ever needing to apply the inverse M-transform.
 This approach reduces the computational cost, and has been found to improve performance in the edge classification task.